Ling1304/Fine-Tuning-LLMs-for-Mental-Health-Support/README.md

-# Fine-Tuning-LLM-for-Math-Problems-with-LoRA-and-QLoRA (ONGOING)
+# Fine-Tuning a Large Language Model for Mental Health Support

-This project focuses on fine-tuning a **large language model (LLM)** to solve simple math problems.
-By using **PEFT (Parameter-Efficient Fine-Tuning)** techniques such as **LoRA (Low-Rank Adaptation)** and **QLoRA (Quantized Low-Rank Adaptation)**, the model can learn effectively while minimizing resource usage.
+This repository focuses on fine-tuning a **Large Language Model (LLM)** to assist individuals with their mental health and provide support for live call centers.
+Using **PEFT (Parameter-Efficient Fine-Tuning)** techniques such as **LoRA (Low-Rank Adaptation)** and **QLoRA (Quantized Low-Rank Adaptation)**, the model achieves high performance with minimal resource requirements.

-The **microsoft/orca-math-word-problems-200k** dataset from Hugging Face is used to train the model.
-The training process is optimized with **BitsAndBytes** for 4-bit double quantization, making it scalable even on smaller hardware setups.
+The implementation utilizes the **Amod/mental_health_counseling_conversations** dataset from Hugging Face and integrates **BitsAndBytes** for 4-bit double quantization, ensuring scalability even on hardware with limited computational resources.

-## Workflow Overview
-1. **Load the Dataset**
-   - Use the `microsoft/orca-math-word-problems-200k` dataset from Hugging Face.

-2. **Quantization Setup**
-   - Configure **BitsAndBytes** to load the model in **4-bit double quantized mode** for efficient resource usage.

-3. **Tokenizer Setup**
-   - Set up and configure the tokenizer to handle math word problems.

-4. **Dataset Preprocessing**
+---

+## 🛠️ Fine Tuning Process

+The fine-tuning process involves a series of carefully orchestrated steps:

+### 1. **Dataset**
+- The `Amod/mental_health_counseling_conversations` dataset is used for training, containing real-world examples of counseling conversations.
-   - Format the dataset to prepare it for training, ensuring compatibility with the model's input format.
+- The dataset is preprocessed and formatted to align with the model’s input structure.

-5. **LoRA Configuration**
-   - Configure and initialize the **LoRA adapter** for efficient parameter tuning.

-6. **Training Setup**
+### 2. **Model Quantization**
+- The model is loaded using **BitsAndBytes** in **4-bit double quantized mode**, significantly reducing memory and computational overhead while maintaining performance.

+### 3. **PEFT Techniques**
+- **LoRA**: Efficiently tunes a subset of model parameters using low-rank matrices, reducing the number of parameters requiring updates.
+- **QLoRA**: Further optimizes memory usage by combining quantization with LoRA, enabling high performance on smaller hardware setups.

+### 4. **Training Process**
-   - Define training arguments (e.g., learning rate, batch size) and create a `Trainer` instance for the training process.
+- The model is fine-tuned using carefully selected hyperparameters (e.g., learning rate, batch size).

-7. **Model Training**
-   - Train the model, tuning parameters to minimize training loss.

-8. **Merge Adapters**
+- Loss minimization and evaluation metrics guide the optimization process.

+### 5. **Finalization and Deployment**
-   - After training, merge the **LoRA adapter** with the base model to finalize the fine-tuned version.
+- After fine-tuning, the **LoRA adapter** is merged with the base model to create the final version.

-## Next Steps
-- **Upload to Hugging Face**: Once the training loss is optimized, the fine-tuned model will be uploaded to Hugging Face for public use.
+- The fine-tuned model is pushed to Hugging Face for public access and deployment.

-- **Deploy the Model**: The model will be deployed using **Streamlit** for interactive demos and **Amazon SageMaker** for scalable production environments.
+---

+## 📂 Repository Structure

+### `src` Folder
+- **`data_preprocessing.ipynb`**
+  Handles preprocessing tasks for the dataset, including tokenization and formatting for training.
+(Note that only 20% of the data is used for training due to memory constraints)

+- **`train.ipynb`**
+  Script for fine-tuning the model.
+Includes training loop, optimizer configuration, and checkpoint saving.

+### `models` Folder
+- Contains the trained model weights after fine-tuning.

+---

 ## Key Features

-- **Solving Math Problems**: A model fine-tuned for handling math word problems effectively.
+- **Mental Health Focus**: Specifically fine-tuned for counseling and support conversations.
-- **PEFT Techniques**: Efficient fine-tuning with LoRA and QLoRA to reduce computational requirements.
+- **Resource Efficiency**: LoRA and QLoRA enable fine-tuning with reduced computational requirements.
-- **Efficient Quantization**: Use of **BitsAndBytes** for 4-bit double quantization to make training faster and lighter.
+- **Scalability**: Can be deployed on hardware with limited memory and processing power.
-- **Reproducible Workflow**: Includes a step-by-step guide in a Colab notebook for experimentation and adaptation.
+- **Reproducibility**: Includes a detailed step-by-step workflow for easy replication.

-## Model Access
-The fine-tuned model will soon be available on Hugging Face.
-Demos will be accessible via **Streamlit**, and the model will also be deployed using **Amazon SageMaker** for larger-scale applications.
+---

-Stay tuned for updates!
+Stay tuned for updates and enhancements!
+Contributions and feedback are welcome to improve this project further.